codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 Note that the first option affects pipeline resources and/or billing in the case of SaaS pricing.
 It will also affect users of existing pipelines that depend on this behavior.
 It is best to enable/disable this option only once at the beginning.

-## Default Behavior for Build Step
+## Default behavior for build step

 Here you can decide if the build step will push images or not according to your organization’s needs.
 The options are: